The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

 \subsection{Stretch maps for complete finite-area hyperbolic surfaces}

-We now explain how we can utilise the expressions for stretch maps on crowned annuli to describe stretch maps for finite-leaf laminations of complete finite-area hyperbolic surfaces, i.e., general crowned hyperbolic surfaces with finitely many boundaries, each with finitely many punctures.
+We now explain how we can utilise the expressions for stretch maps on crowned annuli to describe stretch maps for finite-leaf laminations of complete finite-area hyperbolic surfaces with possibly boundary cusps, \ie complete hyperbolic surfaces with finitely many boundaries, each with at most finitely many boundary cusps.

-A finite-leaf complete lamination $\Lambda$ on a complete finite-area hyperbolic surface $(S,x)$ consists of simple closed geodesics and simple bi-infinite geodesics which either spiral to (and from) the aforementioned simple closed geodesics or to cusps.
-To each closed geodesic $\gamma$, we can dassociate its length and Fenchel--Nielsen twist functions $\ell_\gamma\colon \teich(S)\to\mathbb{R}_{>0}$ and $\tau_\gamma\colon \teich(S)\to\mathbb{R}$.
+A finite lamination $\Lambda$ on a complete finite-area hyperbolic surface $(S,x)$ consists of simple closed geodesics and simple bi-infinite geodesics which either spiral to (and from) the aforementioned simple closed geodesics or to cusps.
+As before, we fix an orientation on $S$.
+With each closed geodesic $\gamma$, we can associate its length function $\ell_\gamma\colon \teich(S)\to\mathbb{R}_{>0}$ and a Fenchel--Nielsen twist function $\tau_\gamma\colon \teich(S)\to\mathbb{R}$.
 We observe that each bi-infinite geodesic in $\Lambda$ is the shared edge between two (possibly non-distinct) ideal triangles and hence has a well-defined shearing parameter $s_{\alpha}$.
-The combination of the Fenchel--Nielsen twist parameters and the shearing parameters globally parameterises $\teich(S)$: the shearing parameters tell us how to glue ideal triangles to constitute the complement of the closed geodesics on $S$, and the twist parameter tells us how to glue together those surfaces to form $(S,x)$ (also see \cite[Section~7]{CF} and \cite[Section~2.4.1]{Huang-Thesis}).
-We further note that the length parameter $\ell_{\gamma}$ is a linear combinations of the shearing parameters of bi-infinite geodesics spiralling to $\alpha$ (see, e.g. \cite[Section~2.3.1]{C}).
-Specifically, if the geodesic \emph{rays} (i.e., rays consisting of one end of a bi-infinite geodesic) spiralling to a given side of $\gamma$ lie on the bi-infinite geodesics $\alpha_1,\ldots,\alpha_k$, then there is a choice of signs $\epsilon_i\in\{+,-\}$ such that
+The combination of the Fenchel--Nielsen twist parameters and the shearing parameters globally parameterises $\teich(S)$.
+(See \cite[Section~7]{CF} and \cite[Section~2.4.1]{Huang-Thesis}.)
+We further note that the length parameter $\ell_{\gamma}$ is a linear combinations of the shearing parameters of bi-infinite geodesics spiralling to $\alpha$ (see \cite{Pen-D} or \cite{Huang-Thesis}).
+Specifically, if the geodesic \emph{rays} (\ie rays consisting of one end of a bi-infinite geodesic) spiralling to a given side of $\gamma$ lie on the bi-infinite geodesics $\alpha_1,\ldots,\alpha_k$, then there is a choice of signs $\epsilon_i\in\{+,-\}$ such that

-The sign choices here depend on the initial choice of sign for the shearing parameters, and can be determined without mysterious numerology.
-The upshot here is that the expressions for Thurston's stretch map in \cref{thm:key,lem:pregencrown,lem:gencrown} are given in terms of a natural coordinate system on $\teich(S)$ which is a mixture of Fenchel--Nielsen twist coordinates and Thurston's shearing parameters.
+The upshot here is that the expressions for Thurston's stretch map in \cref{thm:key,lem:pregencrown,lem:gencrown} are given in terms of a natural coordinate system on $\teich(S)$ which is a mixture of Fenchel--Nielsen twist coordinates and the shearing parameters.